akhilrajmailbox/GuestBook/README.md

 [:hourglass: Table of contents](#Table-of-contents)

-## Highly available Kubernetes cluster
+## highly available kubernetes cluster

     In this Demo, I'm using kubespray with ansible to Create Multi-master/etcd cluster.
 [Go here](https://github.com/akhilrajmailbox/GuestBook/tree/master/kubespray-Install) and follow the steps for install and configure the HA K8s Cluster.